AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

 .. method:: ExecutableModel.getBoundarySpeciesIds()
-   :module: roadrunner
+   :module: RoadRunner

-   Returns a vector of boundary species Ids.
+   Return a vector of boundary species Ids.

    :param numpy.ndarray index: (optional) an index array indicating which items to return.
    :returns: a list of boundary species ids.